Fiorina1212/Fiorina1212.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D student at Gaoling School of Artifical Intelligence, Renmin University of Chine, supervised by Prof. Rui Yan.
+I am a Ph.D student at Gaoling School of Artifical Intelligence, Renmin University of China, supervised by Prof. Rui Yan.
 Before that, I received my B.S from Beijing University of Post and Telecommunications in 2022.
 I’m working on dialog system and AI music.

 <!--Selected Publications[(Full list)](https://github.com/trestad/trestad.github.io/publications/)